Hakorr/AttributeDeobfuscator/README.md

 An element attribute deobfuscator for [Reddit](https://www.reddit.com).
 Turn the original attribute names into the obfuscated/randomized ones and vice versa.
 Eases and allows creating of new Reddit modifying userscripts.

+## Todo

+* Run the ready function after a URL hash change
+* Allow usage of multiple classNames
+* Speed up the load time

 ## Usage

 ### As a userscript